paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 In order to do this, we performed analysis such as the comparison of
    - the posterior shape parameter *a*,
    - the *posterior mean derivative* of each group.
 You can check the derivative analysis [here](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/derivatives.R).
+- *[Plots](link)* : <br/> in this folder are contained all the most significative plots derived from our analysis.
+In particular you will find NOME GRAFICI obtained thanks to [this](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/cross_sectional_and_posterior_mean_trajectory.R) code.
 - *[Report](link)* : the report highlights in detail the steps of our work: model building, posterior inferences, comparisons.
 - *[References](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/References)* : this folder contains the article we consulted during our study;